 Some ingredients you will need:

 When working with this recipe, use 2 bowls or dishes, pour some panko bread crumbs into one.
 Take a teaspoon full of the spinach and kale mixture into your hand.
 Make a small ball with your hands (larger than a quarter, smaller than a golf ball).

 Then gently roll the ball into panko bread crumbs to coat evenly.
 Then bake them for 20 to 35 minutes and serve!

 And if you LOVE these spinach and kale bites, then try our Spinach and Kale Quiche– it is scrumptiously delicious too!!

 Hello Friends!
 Are you cooking with us?

 If you make these delicious spinach and kale bites as an appetizer, leave a comment with a star rating in our recipe card below!
 Your experience and insights will not only help our readers who read them, but will help us too!

-We’d love to see what you cook! 🙂
+We’d love to hear from you and see what you cook! 🙂

 Plus, NEVER MISS our Recipes! …enter your email in our ” WEEKLY SUBSCRIBE BOX” and get them FREE every time we post a new recipe and reminders of some great older ones too!